 4 Stages of Gout: Which Stage Are You In?

-At this stage, uric acid crystallizes and silently accumulates in the joint.
-Treatment is not required at this stage and no medication is required but if you do find out by taking a blood test, that you do suffer from hyperuricemia, a change in your diet should take place immediately.
+At this stage, the uric acid crystallizes and silently accumulates in the joint.
+Treatment is not required at this stage and no medication is required.
+However, if a blood test reveals that you have hyperuricemia, you should consider making a significant change in your diet.

-Even stress or the presence of another illness can cause it too!
+Even stress or the presence of another illness may cause it too!
 The pain will escalate over the next 8 to 12 hours making walking very difficult.
 Generally, this gout attack will be in the big toe area and will feel like a broken foot.
-The inflamed area will be reddish and you can experience a slight fever or even chills.
+The inflamed area will be reddish, and you may experience a slight fever or even chills.

-You should find some relief after three days but symptoms can hang around up to 10 days and sometimes even longer.
-These attacks can then become more severe and prolonged if nothing is done about them.
-The next acute attack can take months or more than a year to reoccur.
-Over time, however, attacks can last longer and occur more frequently.
+After three days, you should feel better, although symptoms may last up to ten days, and sometimes much longer.
+These attacks may then become more severe and prolonged if nothing is done about them.
+The next acute attack may take months or more than a year to reoccur.
+Over time, however, attacks may last longer and occur more frequently.